Braid Boat Rods

 Whilst the non-stretch nature of the line will enable you to see bites so much better, the absence of 'give' in the system may tear the hook from the fish's mouth and test all knotted connections to the point of failure.

-To counter this, braid rods are made from carbon fibre blanks and are slimmer and of a softer action than standard boat rods, providing the ultimate-bite detection whilst cushioning the lunges of a powerful fish.
+To counter this, the best braid rods are made from carbon fibre blanks and are slimmer and of a softer action than standard boat rods, providing the ultimate-bite detection whilst cushioning the lunges of a powerful fish.

 Boat rods are normally coupled with conventional (multiplier) reels, which are used on top of the rod.
 Consequently, more rod rings than you'd see on a standard boat rod are needed on a braid boat rod for the line to follow curve of the rod and not touch the blank.